giordi91/giordi91.github.io/content/post/unityCulling.md

 * Compact - use the compute address to copy the matrix at its final destination.

 All this can be achieved with compute shaders (more on this later), you just need to load all the needed data (frustum, matrices) in Unity's Compute buffers, bind them and kick the shader.

 ## Perform the render

 We now have an array of matrices representing the position of the meshes we want to render.
 A naive approach to render them would be to download such matrices on the CPU and call a DrawMeshInstanced method.

-That will work for sure, but would be extremely inefficient, every time you perform a CPU-GPU synchronization, you lose a lot of performance, it is extremely slow to read back from the GPU and you will be stalling the queued GPU frames, the GPU will go idle with no work to be done.
+That will work for sure, but would be extremely inefficient as every time you perform a CPU-GPU synchronization, you lose a lot of performance.
+It is extremely slow to read back from the GPU and you will be stalling the queued GPU frames, the GPU will go idle with no work to be done.
-Usually the cost can be amortize at the cost of latency, where you will use your result few frame later and try to compensate for the camera movement, this is how CPU occlusion query worked for example.
+Usually the cost can be amortized at the cost of latency, where you will use your result few frames later and try to compensate for the camera movement, this is how CPU occlusion query worked for example.

 Luckily this is such a common problem that there is a built in solution in the graphics API.
 It is called indirect rendering, where during the GPU computation, you know exactly how many elements survived and need to be rendered, so you will just write the arguments for the render call in a small GPU buffer and just tell the driver to render the geometry and fetch the configuration from such buffer.
-IN this way there is no need to sync the CPU and GPU, the GPU is able to generate autonomsuly extra work for itself.
+In this way there is no need to sync the CPU and GPU, the GPU is able to generate autonomsuly extra work for itself.
 Lets have a look at how we can do that in unity.
 ```c#
 foreach (var r in Renderables)